Note: this is a revised edition of an article first published in 2011.

 Together, O’Bannon, Scott and Giger created something special.
 James Cameron later added his own brand of lunacy to proceedings, but continued success was not to be.
 The Alien franchise is the perfect example of how easily a great idea can be milked to exhaustion.
 It is also a great example of an idea coming full circle.
-What started as a low-budget, B-movie script was elevated beyond its apparent potential by a superb direction and inspired design.
-However, thirty years and six films later, the franchise ended up right back where it started.
-With talk recently turning to Scott’s return to the franchise with a possible prequel, Prometheus, Celluloid Zombie takes a look back at the Alien saga’s sliding scale, from excellent to dreadful.
+What started as a low-budget, B-movie script was elevated beyond its apparent limitations by superb direction and inspired design.

 The crew of the cargo ship Nostromo land on a remote planet after receiving a distress call.
 They discover a derelict vessel on the surface and when one of the crew is attacked by an alien parasite, he brings aboard a nasty life form.